-On February 27, 2020, the Parent Company purchased all the shares of PINAI Investors in PhilWind for \$\frac{1}{2}\$,573.30 million through its wholly-owned subsidiary Giga Ace 1, Inc.
+In 2020, ACEN purchased all the shares of PINAI in PhilWind for ₱2,573.30 million through its wholly owned subsidiary, Giga Ace 1.
+Giga Ace 1 was incorporated in 2019 and is engaged in the power generation business, both from renewable and non-renewable energy sources.